Early Childhood and Childhood Education, BS

 of our graduates are employed or continuing their education (Source: Pace University Career Services)

-Highest Paid Education Graduates in the US (Source: College Factual)
+elementary education master's degree schools in the US (Source: College Factual)